Home / Health & Wellness Articles / Relationships /

-Money and marriage can be a dicey combination.
+Money and partnership can be a dicey combination.
 Research shows that money is the most common source of conflict between couples.
 So, it is no surprise that financial pressure can disable dreams, wreck relationships and cripple communication between couples.
-However, good communication can improve relationships and increase intimacy, trust and support.
+However, good communication can improve relationships and increase intimacy, trust, and support.

 The converse is also true: poor communication can weaken bonds, create distrust and even cause contempt.
 No matter the source of conflict, good communication is necessary to minimize tension and stress.
 Here are some examples of negative and destructive communication patterns that can exacerbate conflict in any relationship.